 Please click on the logo below or visit G.A.N.A.'s website to find out more about this outstanding organization.
 Below is a list of the health testing requirements of a blue ribbon status breeder.

 Below is a list of tests our dogs have been subjected to, and all are clear or 'clear by parentage'.
-Clear by parentage means a dog from fully tested and cleared parents, verified by DNA and certified by Pawprint Genetics, our testing lab.
-You will receive a copy of the parent's test results, and a copy of the parentage certification.
+Clear by parentage means a dog from fully tested and cleared parents, the parentage verified by DNA testing and certified by Pawprint Genetics, our testing lab.
+You will receive a copy of the parents of pup's test results, or a copy of the parentage certification and test results.

 1 - Degenerative Myelopathy (DM) This is an adult-onset spinal cord disorder.
 It is a degeneration of the 'white matter' of the spinal cord and peripheral nerves.